Board of Directors, Ten Directions, Inc.

 Parvati Grais, Diamond Approach Teacher Representative, is a Diamond Approach teacher and student of the Ridhwan School since 1998.
 She works with individual students in Amherst, Ma and in Diamond Approach Retreat Group 5 (DHR5).
 Parvati has worked as a teacher, cofounder and director of an independent school, educational therapist, guidance counselor, and psychotherapist.
 As an original member of The Abode, a Sufi Community, Parvati guided individual and group meditation/inquiry retreats.

 Laurie Leonard served as Guest House’s board chair from 2010 to 2014.
-She is the Executive Director of End of Life Choices New York, a nonprofit organization whose mission is to improve end of life care so that people can have a better quality of life in their final months and a peaceful death.
+From 2015 to 2019 she was the Executive Director of End of Life Choices New York, a nonprofit organization whose mission is to improve end of life care so that people can have a better quality of life in their final months and a peaceful death.
 She currently has a private practice in pet loss bereavement counseling.
-Laurie was for ten years the president and general manager of an award-winning NBC-affiliated television station that won many national awards for its news, programming, and marketing.
+Laurie was for ten years the president and general manager of an NBC-affiliated television station that won many national awards for its news, programming, and marketing.
 She has an MBA from the Harvard Business School and an MSW from Fordham University.
 Laurie has served on the board of directors of many organizations, including a bank, a library, a chamber of commerce, a social services charity, a tourism bureau, and a crisis hotline.
-In 2001 she received a New York Volunteer Service Award from Mayor Rudolph Giuliani.
+In 2001 she received a New York City Volunteer Service Award.
 Laurie has been a Diamond Approach student since 2000.